Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Computational details of the ab-QAOA

-There are two differences in the quantum part of the two algorithms.
-1. In the $p$-level ab-QAOA, $H_M^\mathrm{ab}$ contains local longitudinal fields as well as the usual global transverse field, $H_{M}^\mathrm{ab}(\{h_j\}) = \sum_{j=1}^n (X_j-h_{j}Z_{j})$.
-2. The wavefunction at the initial stage of each learning step is chosen to be the ground state of the updated $H_M^\mathrm{ab}$.
-Hence both the longitudinal fields in the mixing Hamiltonian and the "re-initialized" wavefunction change during the course of the ab-QAOA algorithm.
-Thus the final state of ab-QAOA is
+\item In the $p$-level ab-QAOA, $H_M^\mathrm{ab}$ contains local longitudinal fields as well as the usual global transverse field, $H_{M}^\mathrm{ab}(\{h_j\}) = \sum_{j=1}^n (X_j-h_{j}Z_{j})$. \item The wavefunction at the initial stage of each learning step is chosen to be the ground state of the updated $H_M^\mathrm{ab}$. \end{enumerate} Hence both the longitudinal fields in the mixing Hamiltonian and the "re-initialized" wavefunction change during the course of the ab-QAOA algorithm.